justinbmcbride/DLA-Project/README.md

 ![Screenshot](Images/Jetson_Setup.jpg)

 #### Results
-* Surveying the possibilites for object detection, it seems that YOLOv3 (you only look once)**[[1]](#ref1)** is a fast real-time object detector and also has a model for systems with limited resources (YOLOv3-tiny).
-It should be noted that there are more accurate models, but YOLOv3 is faster.
+* Surveying the possibilites for object detection, it seems that YOLOv3 (you only look once)**[[1]](#ref1)** model is a fast real-time object detector and also has a smaller model for systems with limited resources (YOLOv3-tiny).
+Note that there are more accurate models, but the YOLOv3 model is faster.
 * From the YOLOv3 paper, we see it is faster than other models, such as RetinaNet and SSD (single shot detection) on the COCO (common objects in context) database:

 ![Screenshot](Images/yolo_graph1.png)

 * The y-axis is COCO AP (average precision).
 * Instead of starting with a classifier and converting it into a real-time object detector using sliding boxes, YOLO takes in the whole image at once and divides it up into a grid.
-After that, it identifies bounding boxes, areas of the grid where an object might be.
+After that, it identifies bounding boxes and areas of the grid where an object might be.
 Then it classifies the bounding boxes with the highest probability of containing an object.
 The progression can be seen below, taken from **[https://pjreddie.com/darknet/yolov2/](https://pjreddie.com/darknet/yolov2/)**

 ![Screenshot](Images/yolo_grid.png)

-* YOLO is built on Darknet, which is a neural network framework writtin in C and CUDA.
+* YOLO is built on Darknet, which is a neural network framework written in C and CUDA.
 The following procedure for installing Darknet and using YOLOv3 basically follows these steps **[https://pjreddie.com/darknet/](https://pjreddie.com/darknet/)**.
 This blog was also helpful: **[https://jkjung-avt.github.io/yolov3/](https://jkjung-avt.github.io/yolov3/)**.
 * Download the YOLOv3 model, weights, and tiny weights:
 ```
 $ git clone https://github.com/pjreddie/darknet yolov3